Academic Catalog

 Computing Services and Resources

-The Office of Information Technology and Communications (OITC) is committed to establishing Clark Atlanta University as a leader among colleges and universities for its use of technology.
-Keeping information technology current is critical to our competitiveness and provides unprecedented opportunity for the University to achieve its mission.
-OITC manages the University’s infrastructure, administrative and academic information technology resources as well as provides support for research technology.
+The Office of Information Technology and Communications (OITC) is dedicated to positioning Clark Atlanta University as a trailblazer in the realm of technology within higher education institutions.
+Ensuring our information technology remains up-to-date is essential for maintaining our competitive edge and unlocking unparalleled opportunities for the University to fulfill its mission.
+OITC oversees the management of the University’s infrastructure, administrative and academic IT resources, while also offering robust support for research technology initiatives.

-The University's technology infrastructure is supported by a state-of-the-art data center, campus-wide fiber optics backbone and wireless network connecting campus users to speeds up to 10 gigabit (GB).
-Connectivity to the Internet is supported by a 10 gigabit dedicated sonet-ring circuit and provides access to the Internet for faculty, staff, researchers and students to support teaching, learning, research and administrative needs.
-The wireless network access is available in every building on campus including the residential halls and outdoor spaces on the Promenade and the quadrangles across the campus.
+The University's technology infrastructure is supported by a campus-wide fiber optics backbone and wireless network connecting campus users to speeds up to 100 gigabit (GB).
+Connectivity to the Internet is supported by a 100 gigabit (GB) dedicated, redundant circuit and provides access to the Internet and Southern Crossroads SoX Research Consortium for faculty, students, researchers, and staff to support teaching, learning, research, and administrative needs.
+Wireless network access is available in every building on campus including the residential halls and along the Promenade.
 There are over 30 teaching and open computer labs with more than 1000 computers available for academic use.
-Students, faculty and staff can access a variety of university provided applications and resources including electronic mail; a campus-wide emergency messaging system, a university website (www.cau.edu), Panther PAW Discover Card access control and other course specific applications.
+Students, faculty and staff can access a variety of university provided applications and resources, a campus-wide emergency notification system, a university website (www.cau.edu), Panther PAW Card for access control, and other course specific applications.